Swimming pool sanitation: Cartridge filters

+Traditional pool filters vary in the micron particle sizes that they can capture.
+Fabric filters can capture particles smaller than that of standard swimming pool filtration systems.
+This type of filter connects where the water return to the pool after passing through a standard filter.
+They are usually in the form of a bag.
+With filtration levels as small as 1 micrometer, users can attain much cleaner water, when using a sand of cartridge filter.
+These levels are equal or better than that of a diatomaceous earth filter.

 Automated pool cleaners

 Automated pool cleaners more commonly known as "Automatic pool cleaners" and in particular electric, robotic pool cleaners provide an extra measure of filtration, and in fact like the handheld vacuums can microfilter a pool, which a sand filter without flocculation or coagulants is unable to accomplish.

 These cleaners are independent from the pool's main filter and pump system and are powered by a separate electricity source, usually in the form of a set-down transformer that is kept at least 10 ft from the water in the pool, often on the pool deck.
 They have two internal motors: one to suck in water through a self-contained filter bag and then return the filtered water at a high speed back into the pool water, and one that is a drive motor connected to tractor-like rubber or synthetic tracks and "brushes" connected by rubber or plastic bands via a metal shaft.
 The brushes, resembling paint rollers, are located on the front and back of the machine, and help to remove contaminating particles from the pool's floor, walls, and, in some designs, even the pool steps (depending on size and configuration).
 They also direct the particles into the internal filter bag.